-Each day I decide to wear my high heels I will document and share my experiences with you; from the different genres of dance classes I take, to the physical and emotional responses I feel, and the reactions I get from others.
-I intend to use these experiences and my own self-discoveries as fuel for the creative process of the piece I will choreograph on this subject.
+Each time I decide to wear my high heels I will document and share my experiences with you; from the different genres of dance classes I take, to the physical and emotional responses I feel, and the reactions I get from others.
+I intend to use these experiences and my own self-discoveries as fuel for the choreographic and creative process of with my partner on this subject.
 This is primarily a movement study based around the use of high heels in dance but because dance is an artistic and thus emotional expression, I feel that it is important to understand the social connection to the subject as well, since that can have a significant affect on the emotional development.
 For this reason, I will also be wearing my high heels outside the dance classroom in the social settings of everyday life.

 |Posted on June 30, 2019 at 7:10 PM||comments (2)|